bsstahl/CognitiveInheritance/Data/BaseFavoritesPage.md

  - General

 ---
+Note: This template is not currently used.
+It is here for future use.
+At the moment, this page is generated from the template hardcoded in the FavGen.exe tool.

+***

 I often describe myself as the kind of person who has a list of his favorite Physicists and a list of his favorite Mathematicians.
 The thought behind this description is that just knowing I have these types of lists tells you everything you really need to know about me.
 I try to keep these lists up-to-date based on my current feelings.
 Please remember that these are my personal favorites, not those whom I necessarily think are the "best", whatever that means, or even most influential.
 I include Computer Scientists and Software Engineers in with Mathematicians because I believe that is where they belong.

 I am always open to constructive criticism and disagreement.
 Please feel free to comment on this list using the Fediverse {TwitterLink}.